parthasn/Nation-with-NaMo-assignment/README.md

 8. A reset  button to clear all todo and return to initial state. - done
 9. Hitting the refresh button (including hard refresh) in the browser should not cause any change in the state of the app (it should work like a regular offline app - done
+10. Create a Hash-tag feature:
+    a.
+Any text in todo matching the #hashtag pattern should be separately highlighted. - done (need to verify)
+    b.
+Clicking on a hashtag should act as a filter and show only Todo(s) containing that tag.
+    c.
+Hashtags can be stacked and the result should be only Todo(s) where all of them are present (ex. after clicking #work I should then be able to click #back-end to see Todo(s) containing both tags)